Centre for Infrastructure Systems Engineering (CISE)

 - Reliability assessment of large infrastructure systems

-- Asset performance & management of potable water networks
+- Asset performance and management of potable water networks

-- Advanced FE modelling & testing of structural systems under static/dynamic/fatigue loading
+- Advanced FE modelling and testing of structural systems under static/dynamic/fatigue loading

 Civil infrastructure monitoring and analytics (CIMA)

 Digital technologies, including sensing technologies, telecommunication engineering, and data science, have enormous potential to transform the construction industry.
 Monitoring data analytics, whether physics-based or data driven, can improve maintenance efficiency and optimise asset life.
 At Surrey, we have so far investigated a range of issues related to the application of such techniques in metallic bridges, pipelines and other structures, bringing together expertise in materials and structures, as well as statistics, informatics and decision theory.
 Our collaboration with various industry partners enables us to analyse real data from critical infrastructure assets and to influence the development of industry guidelines on inspection and maintenance.

 Dr Ying Wang has recently been awarded an EPSRC grant: An integrated physics-based and data-driven approach to structural condition identification, which aims to develop an integrated algorithm to create a reliable and effective approach for structural health monitoring, which can find different applications.